-Rosella is a viral infection caused by the virus human herpesvirus six or the human herpesvirus seven, but HHV-6 is the most common cause of this disease.
-It is a hazardous disease that can be spread easily as it causes high fever in toddlers followed up by skin rashes all over the body.
+Roseola is a viral infection caused by the virus called human herpesvirus six or the human herpesvirus seven, but HHV-6 is the most common cause of this disease.
+It is a hazardous disease that can spread easily as it causes high fever in toddlers followed by skin rashes all over the body.

-As discussed above, Roseola is a transmittable infection.
-That means, it can be affected by one person to another.
-Just like a cough and cold, this infection spreads very fast like your child just had water from the same mug that an infected child had must be affected by Rosella.
-So, keep a check that your baby does not come in contact with the affected baby.
+As discussed above, Roseola is a transmissible infection.
+Just like a cough and cold, this infection spreads very fast.
+So, keep a check that your toddler does not come in contact with an infected person.

-Yes, Roseola is a transferable viral infection.
-It spreads fast from an infected child to another child.
-Even if rashes can’t be seen, it can cover at an early age also.
-So keep a check that your child does not come in contact with the infected person.
+Yes, Roseola is a transferable viral infection so it’s important to keep an eye on the activities of your toddler so that s/he doesn’t come in contact with any infected person.
 It is mainly seen in older toddlers because they have less immunity as compared to newborns.
 A newborn baby gets their immunity from the mother’s womb and is less prone to this infection.